Study: The impact of palbociclib (Ibrance) on overall survival for metastatic breast cancer patients in the PALOMA-3 trial

 Why is this study important?

-The PALOMA-3 trial previously reported significant improvement in progression-free survival (PFS) among women with breast cancer who were treated with palbociclib and fulvestrant versus fulvestrant alone.
+The PALOMA-3 trial previously reported significant improvement in progression-free survival (PFS) among women with metastatic breast cancer who were treated with palbociclib and fulvestrant versus fulvestrant alone.
 Progression-free survival is the length of time patients live without cancer getting worse (progressing).
 This study follows up with data on overall survival rates.

 Study findings: